PARENT HANDBOOK

 Our Wildlings and Earthlings classes will be held at the Big Springs Hollow Trailhead at the top of Big Springs Park in Provo Canyon.
 Please plan to drop off your child at the trailhead.

 Our Seedlings class will be held at Southfork Park in Provo Canyon.
-Please plan to drop your child off at the pavilion on the north (right) side of the park.
+Please plan to drop your child off near the pavilion on the north (right) side of the park.

-We also have secondary locations that allow for flexibility when the weather is inclement or road conditions are unsafe.
-On these days, classes may migrate to Battlecreek Falls Trailhead in Pleasant Grove or Paul Ream Wilderness Park in Provo.
-These locations are easy to access and conveniently located in Utah Valley.
+We also have a secondary location that allows for flexibility when the weather is more intense or road conditions are unsafe.
+On these days, classes may migrate to Battlecreek Falls Trailhead in Pleasant Grove.
 Parents will be notified via text and email if class will be held at one of our secondary locations.

 Please CLICK HERE for links to maps of these areas.